frankiecho/ahpsurvey/vignettes/my-vignette.md

 ## Aggregated priority weights

 The `ahp.aggpref` function computes the aggregated priorities of all decision-makers using the specified methods.
-Aside from method, it also takes in an additional argument: `aggmethod`, which tells ``ahp.aggpref`` how to aggregate the individual priorities.
-The options `arithmetic`, `geometric` and `rootmean` works with the same principle, but three another options are given: `tmean` is given for trimmed mean, `tgmean` is given for the trimmed geometric mean, and `sd` returns the standard deviation from the arithmetic mean.
+The following arguments are given:

+* `method`: Same as `ahp.indpref`.
+It normalises the matrices so that all of the columns add up to 1, and then computes the averages of the row as the priority weights of each attribute.
+Four modes of finding the averages are available:
+  + ``arithmetic``: the arithmetic mean
+  + ``geometric``: the geometric mean
+  + ``rootmean``: the square root of the sum of the squared value
+  + ``eigen``: the individual priority weights are computed using the Dominant Eigenvalues method described in @Saaty2003

+* `aggmethod`: how to aggregate the individual priorities.
+  + `arithmetic`, `geometric` and `rootmean` (same principle as `method`)
+  + `tmean` trimmed mea
+  + `tgmean` trimmed geometric mean
+  + `sd` returns the standard deviation from the arithmetic mean.

 When `tmean` or `tgmean` is specified, `ahpsurvey` needs an additional argument `qt`, which specifes the quantile which the top **and** bottom priority weights are trimmed. `qt = 0.25` specifies that the aggregation is the arithmetic mean of the values from the 25 to 75 percentile.
 This visualisation offers researchers a good way to determine the amount of priority weights to be trimmed.
 By default, `qt = 0`, hence the result you would get by using `tmean` and `tgmean` and not specifying `qt` is the same as `arithmetic` and `geometric` respectively.